491621

 Kay's Distinctive Capabilities

-Use this framework to add value to your company by identifying distinctive capabilities
+This framework can be used to add value to your company by identifying your distinctive capabilities.

 John Kay in his book The Foundations Of Corporate Success says that there are three distinctive capabilities that a company can use to achieve a competitive advantage.